lwasser/lwasser.github.io/_posts/2022-12-15-path-to-open-education.md

 (white, male and much much older than me at the time) devoted his life to studying [Mycorrhizae fungi](https://mycorrhizae.com/how-it-works/).
 That is he studied the tiny fungi that live on the roots of plants in the soil.
-He was not convinced that using remote sensing data to student landscape level ecological change was really science.
+He was not convinced that using remote sensing data to study landscape level ecological change was really science.

 Friends, this is indeed a true story.